shapely/shapely/docs/manual.rst

 Rings of a `valid` `Polygon` may not cross each other, but may touch at a single point only.
-Again, Shapely will not prevent the creation of invalid features, but exceptions will be raised when they are operated on.
+Again, Shapely will not prevent the creation of invalid features, but when they are operated on the results might be wrong or exceptions might be raised.

 .. plot:: code/polygon.py